 DNS has an additional feature that allows you to verify TLS certificates by storing a hash of your ‘SubjectPublicKeyInfo’.
 This means that there is now a P2P way to trust self-signed certificates, as long as they have a valid DNSSEC trust chain set up.
 Anyone can set up a valid trust chain without having to ask anyone's permission to do so.

 How is Handshake different from other decentralized naming projects?

 Many other decentralized naming systems did not allow for secure “light clients” (simple payment verification mode), forcing every potential user to run a full node, equivalent to saving all the domains in the world on your computer.
 Another key differentiator is that Handshake is the first to pre-reserve names for existing trademark name holders.

-Why is Handshake donating $10.2 million to nonprofits and free/open source projects?
+Why is there a grant of $10.2 million to nonprofits and free/open source projects?

 Handshake’s original incubators, Purse.io and Private Internet Access, provided enough support to build and launch the platform without additional funding.
-The pre-launch project contributors don’t require additional capital from our subsequent investors, but what we do need is their deep expertise in early stage technology venture valuation.
-Accepting their investment at mutually agreed upon terms ensures Handshake launches at a reasonable valuation and enables us to immediately bootstrap our decentralized market for Internet names.
-Beyond that Handshake has everything we need and that capital is better deployed by the FOSS organizations to which we have pledged to contribute it.
-In the spirit of free software and radical gifting we’ve taken the validation value from this project and shared it with the world.
+The pre-launch project contributors don’t require additional capital from subsequent investors, but what was needed is their deep expertise in early stage technology venture valuation.
+Accepting their investment at mutually agreed upon terms ensures Handshake launches at a reasonable valuation and enables the network to immediately bootstrap the decentralized market for Internet names.
+Beyond that Handshake has everything needed and that capital is better deployed by the FOSS organizations to which have been pledged to contribute it.

-Read more about it on our FLOSS Pledge Page.
+Read more about it on the FLOSS Pledge Page.

 Why is Handshake allowing trademark holders to claim their names on HNS?